czhangy/VickyDelk/README.md

 ## License

-Distributed under the no License.
+Distributed under the MIT License.
 See LICENSE.txt for more information.

 <!-- Contact -->